 In order to get the best deal possible, we recommend to book your hotel online before your holiday.
 This also saves you the headache of having to start looking for a hotel once you are there.
 We recommend to use Booking.com, because it has the largest assortment of hotels in the Algarve and good prices.

-After the busy summer season of last year, we recommend to book your hotel now, as it will probably sell out.
+Since Covid-19 travel restrictions have been lifted, we recommend to book your hotel now, as it will probably sell out soon.
 Below you can find a map with the location of hotels in the Algarve.
 By changing the date of your holiday, the map will show you the current prices.